codeDeviator/Linux_Crossword-Puzzle/deploy.md

 2. **Run the Deployment Script**
    * Open your terminal and navigate to the folder where the script was downloaded:
-     bash

       cd  /home/ayush/Desktop/ibtc/your-app-name

    * Grant execute permissions to the script:
-     bash

      chmod \+x deploy.sh

    * Run the script to install necessary tools and start the server:
-     bash

      ./deploy.sh
    * After deployment, you can access the game at [http://localhost:3000](http://localhost:3000/)/